tangtian8/anthropic/clean.md

 "Ok, I’ve tried.
 I’ve tried for the last several months to post this dog for adoption and make him sound...palatable.
 The problem is, he’s just not.
 There’s not a very big market for neurotic, man-hating, animal-hating, children-hating dogs that look like gremlins.
 But I have to believe there’s someone out there for Prancer, because I am tired and so is my family.
 Every day we live in the grips of the demonic Chihuahua hellscape he has created in our home."

 ## The Pre-requisites
 Sounds like quite a handful!
 But even spicy dogs deserve loving homes.
 So let's build a service to unite people with the dogs of their dreams (or nightmares?)
-Hit the Spring Initializr and add the following dependencies to your project: `PgVector`, `GraalVM`, `Actuator`, `Data JDBC`, `JDBC Chat Memory`, `PostgresML`, `Devtools`, and `Web`.
+Hit the [Spring Initializr](https://start.spring.io) and add the following dependencies to your project: `PgVector`, `GraalVM`, `Actuator`, `Data JDBC`, `JDBC Chat Memory`, `PostgresML`, `Devtools`, and `Web`.
 Choose Java 24 (or later) and Apache Maven as the build tool.
-(Strictly speaking, there's no reason you could not use Gradle here, but the example will be in terms of Apache Maven)
+(Strictly speaking, there's no reason you could not use Gradle here, but the example will be in terms of Apache Maven) Make sure the artifact is named `adoptions`.

 Make sure that in  your `pom.xml`, you've also got: `org.springframework.ai`:`spring-ai-advisors-vector-store`.

 Some of these things are familiar. `Data JDBC` just brings in Spring Data JDBC, which is just an ORM mapper that allows you to talk to a SQL database. `Web` brings in Spring MVC. `Actuator` brings in Spring Boot's observability stack, underpinned in part by [Micrometer](https://micrometer.io). `Devtools` is a development-time concern, allowing you to do live-reloads as you make changes.
-It'll automatically reload the code each time you do a "Save" operation in Visual Studio Code or Eclipse, and it'll automatically kick in each time you alt-tab away from IntelliJ IDEA. `GraalVM` brings in support for the OpenJDK fork, GraalVM, which provides among other things an ahead-of-time compiler (AOT) that produces lightweight, lighting fast binaries.
+It'll automatically reload the code each time you do a "Save" operation in Visual Studio Code or Eclipse, and it'll automatically kick in each time you alt-tab away from IntelliJ IDEA. `GraalVM` brings in support for the OpenJDK fork, GraalVM, which provides, among other things, an ahead-of-time compiler (AOT) that produces lightweight, lighting fast binaries.

 We said that Spring Data JDBC will make it easy to connect to a SQL database, but which one?
-In our application, we'll be using PostgreSQL, but not just vanilla PostgreSQL!
+In our application, we'll be using PostgreSQL, but not just vanilla PostgresSQL!
 We're going to load two very important extensions: `vector` and `postgresml`.
-The `vector` plugin allows PostgreSQL to act as a _vector store_.
+The `vector` plugin allows PostgresSQL to act as a _vector store_.
 You'll need to turn arbitrary (text, image, audio) data into _embeddings_ before they can be persisted.
 For this, you'll need an embedding model. `PostgresML` provides that capability here.
-These concerns are usually orthaganol - it's just very convenient that PostgreSQL can do both chores.
+These concerns are usually orthaganol—it's just very convenient that PostgreSQL can do both chores.
 A big part of building a Spring AI application is deciding upon which vector store, embedding model, and chat model you will use.

 `Claude` is, of course, the chat model we're going to be using today.
 To connect to it, you'll need an API key.
 You can secure one from [the Anthropic developer portal](https://www.anthropic.com/api).
 Claude is an awesome fit for most enterprise workloads.
 It is often more polite, stable, and conservative in uncertain or sensitive contexts.
 This makes it a great choice for enterprise applications.
 Claude's also great at document comprehension and at following multistep instructions.